 The RMSKC encourages all its members to propose and lead trips.
 If there is a trip or outing you have always wanted to do but which is not on the Calendar, please consider designing and leading it yourself.
 Review the Trip Leader Checklist for information on how to propose and lead a trip.
 The Paddling Locations page provides information on various paddling sites and includes past trip leaders you can contact to draw upon their experience in planning your trip.
 Also, feel free to contact the Paddling Coordinator to help with any questions you have.

 An awkward question that always arises in planning a multi-day trip is how to handle human waste where you are required to pack it out.
-Hopefully our Human Waste Disposal: Containers and Procedures article will answer all your questions.

 Sometimes We Paddle by the Full Moon